 A summons can be delivered by posting it to the last known address of the debtor.
 We do not have to prove that the summons or reminder has been received but only that it has been posted.

-You do not have to attend the hearing if you are not disputing the case but it is important that you try to pay the whole amount plus £30 of the costs before the hearing date (the remaining £50 costs will be withdrawn if you do).
+- pay the whole amount of outstanding Council Tax plus £30 of the costs before the hearing date (the remaining £50 costs will be withdrawn if you do).

 The liability order gives us the right to recover the debt by enforcement through various methods such as -